Pratikdate/ecard/README.md

 ## Contribution <a name="contributing"></a>

 We welcome contributions from the community!
-If you'd like to contribute to Svanugrahaka, please fork the repository, make your changes, and submit a pull request on new branch.
+If you'd like to contribute to Svanugrahaka, please fork the repository, make your changes, and submit a pull.
 For major changes, please open an issue first to discuss the proposed changes.

 <a href="https://github.com/Pratikdate/Monitor/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Pratikdate/Monitor" />